Human rights in Rwanda

 Human rights in Rwanda have been violated on a grand scale.
 The greatest violation is the Rwandan genocide of Tutsi in 1994.
 The post-genocide government is also responsible for grave violations of human rights.

 Before the genocide

 As decolonization ideas spread across Africa, a Tutsi party and Hutu party were created.
 Both became militarized, and in 1959, Tutsi attempted to assassinate Grégoire Kayibanda, the leader of PARMEHUTU.
 This resulted in the wind of destruction known as the "Social Revolution" in Rwanda, violence which pitted Hutu against Tutsi, killing 20,000 to 100,000 Tutsi and forcing more into exile.

 After the withdrawal of Belgium from Africa in 1962, Rwanda separated from Rwanda-Urundi by referendum, which also eliminated the Tutsi monarchy, the mwami.
 In 1963, the Hutu government killed 14,000 Tutsi, after Tutsi guerillas attacked Rwanda from Burundi.
 The government maintained mandatory ethnic identity cards, and capped Tutsi numbers in universities and the civil service.

 1994 Genocide against the Tutsi

-During the genocide against tutsi in 1994, about 800,000 Tutsi people were slaughtered.
+During the genocide against the Tutsi in 1994, about 800,000 Tutsi people were slaughtered.